paulshorey/ps-nyc/docs/Pro Tips/Dev/IDE + Code/README.md

 It has several more sophisticated features - ones you would have to spend a long time finding and configuring just right in open source editors.

 * When you re-name a file or folder, it can search all the source code in the project, and rename any references to that file, to prevent broken links.

-* Key mapping has a very easy search interface.
-Feel free to remap all your favorite shortcuts, including Macros.

 * Pressing "Backspace" (Delete on Mac) when all you have to the left is whitespace, WebStorm deletes all the way to the end of the previous line, with one key stroke.
     * Vs Code deletes one indentation level at a time, then you must press again to delete the new line
     * Sublime Text actually is even worse.
 When indenting using spaces (for example 4), instead of deleting 4 spaces at a time, it deletes one space at a time.